Joe Frazier – Smokin’ Joe

-As the end if the fourth round approached, Frazier bombarded Ellis’s body and head until the Kentuckian sank to that mat for a count of nine, during which the bell rang.
+As the end of the fourth round approached, Frazier bombarded Ellis’s body and head until the Kentuckian sank to that mat for a count of nine, during which the bell rang.
 Raising himself at the nine.

 Ellis managed to get to this corner, when the fifth round gong rang sounded, manager Angelo Dundee motioned to referee Tony Perez that Ellis could not continue.

-The first encounter with Ali took place on March 8, 1971, at Madison Square Garden before 20,445 fans plus 1.3 million watching closed-circuit theatre TV.
+The first encounter with Muhammad Ali took place on March 8, 1971, at Madison Square Garden before 20,445 fans plus 1.3 million watching closed-circuit theatre TV.
 Ali who described his own fighting style as “Float like a butterfly, sting like a bee” was slowed down by Frazier’s constant pounding.

-Ali’s strategy was to let Frazier become arm weary while flicking tiring jabs at his opponent, but despite a 6 1/2 inch disadvantage in reach, Frazier managed to get in under Ali’s jab to land countless left hooks to the Ali’s body.
+Muhammad Ali’s strategy was to let Frazier become arm weary while flicking tiring jabs at his opponent, but despite a 6 1/2 inch disadvantage in reach, Frazier managed to get in under Ali’s jab to land countless left hooks to Ali’s body.

-Frazier suffered a swollen jaw and lumps around both eyes, while Ali merely sported a hematoma on the right side of his jaw.
+Joe Frazier suffered a swollen jaw and lumps around both eyes, while Ali merely sported a hematoma on the right side of his jaw.